Alam Indah – Traditionally-designed, great value, and idyllic garden setting.

 Alam Indah – Food and Drink

-- Restaurant & Bar: Pleasant café on-site offers the usual array of Indonesian and western food.
+- Restaurant & Bar: Pleasant café offers the usual array of Indonesian and western food.

 - Breakfast: All rates include breakfast.